 6 Companies That Are Offering VR Solutions for the Workplace

-This company is selling VR solutions to common workplace issues or tasks, with a variety of different applications in the training of employees.
-There are different apps available for the different types of training and learning covered (including medical, firefighting, disaster intervention, workplace safety etc.).
+This company is selling VR solutions to common workplace issues or tasks.
+A variety of different applications is also focused on training of employees.
+There are different apps available for the different types of training and learning covered.
+This including medical, firefighting, disaster intervention, workplace safety, etc..

 This company offers VR solutions for HR tasks (recruiting, employee assessments and more).

-A company selling VR software meant to help automotive companies test and calibrate their products better, ZeroLight is one of the best trending niche services.
+A company selling VR software meant to help automotive companies test and calibrate their products better.
+ZeroLight is (was) one of the best trending niche services.

-This is a company that offers a wide range of VR solutions for making business processes and the workplace more effective, from cost optimization to employee training and even some defense industry apps.
+This is a company that offers a wide range of VR solutions.
+It’s used for making business processes and the workplace more effective, from cost optimization to employee training and even some defense industry apps.

-This company offers VR training learning modules for the workplace, viewable not only on various VR headsets but also on regular browsers as well.
+This company offers VR training learning modules for the workplace.
+They are viewable not only on various VR headsets but also on regular browsers as well.